Criminal lawyer Russell Brown

 What advice do you have for people who are arrested?

 Do not answer any questions from law enforcement.
-If you admit that you committed a crime, or the facts that make up a crime, you are much more likely to be convicted (IE: If you admit that you both were driving and drinking, you are more likely to be found guilty of DUI).
+If you admit that you committed a crime, or the facts that make up a crime, it is much more likely that a jury or judge will convict you of the crime (IE: If you admit that you both were driving and drinking, you are more likely to be convicted of DUI).